 According to a recent article in Lift Access magazine, the big advantages of low-level scissor lifts are their stability, dependability and overall ability, period, to gain access to those seemingly out of the way places that nothing else can reach.

 Along with their super-convenient access, low-level scissor lifts can also traverse those tricky terrain and other uneven surfaces, all while hoisting hundreds of pounds of equipment.
 And that’s important for limiting needless trips up and down scaffolding.
+Thanks to a device called a scissor lift leveler, low profile scissor lifts are able to “grip” uneven terrain much more efficiently than traditional scissor lifts.

 The article also stressed the impact of falls on one particular industry alone.
 In just the carpentry field, $93 million was spent for falls from scaffolding and ladders.
 If some of those carpenters had used low-level scissor lifts, those falls would’ve been avoided altogether.
+While typical scissor lifts can extend up to 50 feet and above, low scissor lifts

 With fully enclosed railings, kickboards and other safety design features, low-profile scissor lifts are simply better at protecting laborers than typical scaffolding.
 Throw in go-anywhere mobility, and you have one of the most versatile pieces of work equipment on the market today.